 Fresh summer cherries have made their much awaited appearance; giant firm ripe dark red cherries that crack when you bite them.
-My grandfather had a cherry tree in the backyard of his home in New Jersey and his bounty included bowls of the most delicious cherries as well as basil, tomatoes, zucchini, eggplant, lettuce, cucumbers, and grapes for wine.
+My grandfather had a cherry tree in the tiny backyard of his home in New Jersey and his bounty included bowls of the most delicious cherries as well as bushes of basil, tomatoes, zucchini, eggplant, lettuce, cucumbers, and grapes for wine.

-This Bing Cherry Salsa is a favorite topping for grilled fish, shrimp, salmon, pork tenderloin, sliced chicken breast, boneless skinless thighs, turkey tenderloin, or even thinly sliced skirt or flank steak.
+My Bing Cherry Salsa is a favorite topping for grilled fish, shrimp, salmon, pork tenderloin, sliced chicken breast, boneless skinless thighs, turkey tenderloin, or even thinly sliced skirt or flank steak.

 - 1 cup fresh cherries, pitted and cut into quarters